 We depend on indoor plumbing, so plumbing problems can disrupt our households.
 Learn what issues can cause your vent pipes not to work properly and what to do.

 Most homeowners will encounter a plumbing issue now and then, but diagnosing the problem involves more than just checking the water pipes.
 Plumbing vents can also become clogged or damaged, causing stoppages and a host of other issues.
-Understanding this sensitive part of your plumbing system is important in order to keep drains flowing smoothly in your home.
+Understanding this sensitive part of your plumbing system is important in order to keep the drains flowing smoothly in your home.
+We’re here to provide answers to some of the most common questions homeowners ask about plumbing vents.

 Your home’s plumbing system is designed to efficiently remove water and waste.
 Its drainage and vent functions are actually two systems that work together.